Yash-24-pro/DSA/LeetCode/75. Sort Colors/Readme.md

 ## 🚀 Approach

-This solution implements the **Selection Sort** algorithm.
+This solution uses the **Selection Sort** algorithm to sort the array in-place.

-1. Iterate through the array from left to right.
+1. Traverse the array from the first element to the second-last element.
-2. Assume the current element is the smallest (`minIndex = i`).
+2. Assume the current element is the minimum (`minIndex = i`).
-3. Traverse the remaining unsorted portion of the array to find the actual minimum element.
+3. Search the remaining unsorted part of the array to find the smallest element.
 4. Update `minIndex` whenever a smaller element is found.
-5. After completing the inner loop, swap the current element with the minimum element (only if they are different).
+5. After completing the search, swap the current element with the minimum element (only if they are different).
-6. Repeat the process until the array is completely sorted.
+6. Repeat the process until the entire array is sorted.

-Since the array contains only the values `0`, `1`, and `2`, this approach correctly sorts the colors without using the built-in `sort()` function.
+This approach avoids using the built-in `sort()` function and correctly sorts the colors in ascending order (`0`, `1`, `2`).

 ---